-Julie Pedneault-Deslauriers (University of Ottawa), “Beyond Vierhebigkeit: phrase-structure and poetic meaning in four lieder by Clara Schumann”
+Julie Pedneault-Deslauriers (University of Ottawa), “Beyond Vierhebigkeit: phrase-structure and poetic meaning in three lieder by Clara Schumann”

 Karin Buer (University of Northern Colorado), “Extramusical References and Private Meaning in Clara Schumann’s Variations on a Theme of Robert Schumann, Op.
 20” (lecture-recital)

 Session 3: 1:15-2:15 | Reconfiguring Clara Schumann’s “Priestess” Reception

 Session Chair: Jordan Musser

 April L. Prince (University of North Texas), “The Technological Priestess: Looking and Listening to Clara Schumann”